syncfusion-content/blazor-docs/blazor/scheduler/how-to/blazor-web-assembly-scheduler.md

 ---
 layout: post
 title: Getting Started With Blazor Scheduler in Web Assembly | Syncfusion
-description: Helps you to get started of Syncfusion Blazor Scheduler component in Web Assembly (WASM) project.
-Also helps to bind appointments and set current view and date to it.
+description: Learn here about how to work with Syncfusion Blazor Scheduler component in Web Assembly project.
+Helps to bind appointments and set current view, date to it.
 platform: Blazor
 control: Scheduler
 documentation: ug